HeroProject/sir2019-group11/README.md

-# sir-skeleton
+# Robot polyglot
-Starting point for Socially Intelligent Robotics (SIR) course 2019

 Application v2 is the main file containing all the functionalities.
-All the users data is stored in people_dict.txt
+All of the user data is stored in people_dict.txt

 Test_agent.zip contains our Dialogflow implementation.